 Most will have a full recovery, but the brain will need time to heal with the proper rest and monitoring.

 A concussion is caused by a sudden, violent jolt to the brain.
 The force can cause stretching and tearing to the brain and soft tissue that supports it.
 Forces that can cause this type of damage include: A blow to the headSevere jarring or shaking—like a bad fallAbruptly coming to a stop—most common in car accidents

 Copyright © Nucleus Medical Media, Inc.

-Concussions most often occur with events that involve: Motor vehiclesBicyclesSkates, skateboards, and scootersSports and recreationFalling downFirearms
+Concussions most often occur with: Motor vehiclesBicycles, especially if not wearing a helmutSkates, skateboards, and scootersSports and recreationFallsFirearms

 Eating or sleeping patternsPlayBehaviorSchool performanceLack of interest in favorite toys or activitiesLoss of new skills, such as toilet trainingLoss of balance, unsteady walking